 With each of the thanks, one of you should lead it and the other throw in a comedy line at the end.
-Of course with the parents it’s worth you both paying a tribute to each (always good to keep on the right side of the in-laws)
+Of course with the parents, it’s worth you both paying tribute to each (always good to keep on the right side of the in-laws)

 How to write your joint speech

 - Themes – how would people describe you as a couple?
 Are there any common bonds or are there clear differences?
 Play up to your relationship dynamic.
-This is how you will make your speech funny and help create a narrative.
+This will help create a narrative.

 - Hello and Welcome